Does a Joint Bank Account Affect Your Credit Score?

 Whatever you decide, make sure you have enough information to confidently make an informed decision about whether to open a joint bank account or not.
 At Compare UK Quotes, we recommend comparing deals for joint bank accounts online before deciding which bank to open an account with.

-To check your score now, simply tap the button to get started - or take a look at our guides below for further information and advice.
+To check your score now, simply tap the button to get started with Checkmyfile - or take a look at our guides below for further information and advice.

 Free 30-day trial with Checkmyfile, £14.99 per month thereafter but cancel anytime: